 Mary's injuries were severe.
 According to Arrest warrants, the would-be killer repeatedly kicked the heads and bodies of Shepherd and her fellow worker (he got away with less than $600).

 Mary suffered a skull fracture, concussion and a possible broken bone in her right cheek.
 Medical staff at the hospital told family members the injuries were like nothing they had ever seen.
-Miraculously, she suffered no damage to her brain or eyes.
+Despite that, she reportedly suffered no damage to her brain or eyes.

 Now let me be perfectly clear about something.
 I am NOT a gun-fanatic.
 I HAVE NO OBSESSION WITH GUNS.
-I own two handguns, that's all.
-TWO!
+My “gun-collection” totals about three.

 But I am a fanatic about the prevention of violence committed by criminals such as the one who attacked Mary and her sister in Christ.